World Radio Day

 Poster: World Radio Day

 February 13 is World Radio Day which raises awareness about the importance of radio and strengthens networking among broadcasters and listeners.
 Hosted by UNESCO, World Radio Day celebrates how radio positively impacts millions of lives everyday.
-Now in its tenth year, the celebration is bigger than ever.
+Now in its eleventh year, the celebration is bigger than ever.
+2022 theme to be announced soon.

 Key Links